logico/vestacp-nodejs/README.md

 * How can restart app?: Select Proxy template as `default` click save button, select NodeJs template option and click save again.
 * How I can check if my app is running?: in nodeapp folder run `ls -l` and see if exist `app.sock` file, if yes, run `runuser -l <user> -c "pm2 list"` or `runuser -l <user> -c "pm2 monit"`
+* My app is not running, why?: Check setting of user account and set `bash` ssh.

 ### Samples